 One of the most important functional blocks in a digital oscilloscope is the analog-to-digital converter or ADC.
-This technical brief explains why ADC resolution (number of bits) has become a more important consideration in oscilloscopes, especially for measuring small signal details.
+This blog post explains why ADC resolution (number of bits) has become a more important consideration in oscilloscopes, especially for measuring small signal details.

 Many high-precision instruments use high numbers of bits in their ADC’s.
 For example, a precision digital multimeter (DMM) like the Keithley 2002 can make measurements with up to 28 bits.
 So why has oscilloscope resolution traditionally been lower?
 Oscilloscopes have traditionally used 8-bit ADCs because oscilloscope ADC technology has prioritized sample rate.
 8-bit ADCs can provide high sample rates and therefore excellent time resolution.
 Even relatively inexpensive oscilloscopes now sample at GS/s.
 In contrast, the sampling rates of DMMs are much lower — roughly on the order of tens to hundreds of samples per second.